aldettinger/camel-quarkus-troubleshooting/README.md

 ## Performance regression detection

-There is a performance regression prototype located [here](https://github.com/aldettinger/cq-perf-sandbox):
+A performance regression tool was merged upstream in [camel-quarkus](https://github.com/apache/camel-quarkus/tree/main/tooling/perf-regression):
  + For a given scenario `from("platform-http:...").to("atlasmap:...")`
  + It compares mean throughput against a list of camel-quarkus versions
  + It supports released versions, release candidate and SNAPSHOT versions

-During the camel-quarkus 2.10.0 upstream release, the performance regression prototype detects that native mode is around 10% slower compared to camel-quarkus 2.9.0
+During the camel-quarkus 2.10.0 staging release, the tool detects a -10% mean throughput performance drop in native mode compared to camel-quarkus 2.9.0.
+Note that the scenario tested at this experimental stage was different than now, still it's a good story to help with troubleshooting.

 ![Quarkus Start](images/native-perf-regression-with-quarkus-2.10.0.CR1.png)